Frederick McKinley Jones: Death

-He died of lung cancer in Minneapolis in 1961, predeceasing his wife Lucille.
-In an obituary in the Saturday Evening Post it was said "Most engineers start at the bottom of a project and work up, but Fred takes a flying leap to the top of the mountain and then backs down, cutting steps for himself and the rest of us as he goes."
+On February 21, 1961, Jones died of lung cancer at age 67 in Minneapolis, Minnesota, predeceasing his wife, Lucille.
+In an obituary in the Saturday Evening Post, it was said, "Most engineers start at the bottom of a project and work up, but Fred takes a flying leap to the top of the mountain and then backs down, cutting steps for himself and the rest of us as he goes."
 Jones continued filing for patents almost up until his death, receiving his last patent in February 1960.